James Whiteaker

-James (Jimmy Whit) Whiteaker (born 8 October 1998) is an English athlete specialising in the Javelin throw.
+James Whiteaker (born 8 October 1998) is an English athlete specialising in the Javelin throw.

 Biography

 Whiteaker became British champion when winning the javelin throw event at the 2018 British Athletics Championships.
 Further success came when he won the British title at the 2020 British Athletics Championships with a throw of 75.99 metres and the 2022 British Athletics Championships.

 He represented Great Britain at the 2018 Athletics World Cup in London and finished in fifth place.